 Internet, and is not a result of it as she seems to think.

-The fact is that discussion on personal sexual matters has
+The fact is that discussion on personal

-unabated trend since the early 1960’s.
+derogatory, in an unabated trend since the early 1960’s.
+And, even more graphic self-depictions than the

-in the online personal profiles and blogs of her generation can be found in the
+ones she notes as common in the online personal profiles and blogs of her

-literature of a falling Rome (and that is saying a lot – just check out
+generation can be found in the literature of a falling Rome (and that is saying

-myspace.com).
-So, there is nothing new in the degree of coarseness either.
-Thus, from the Old Testament to the Analects
+a lot – just check out myspace.com).
+So, there is nothing new in the degree of

-of Confucius, mankind has been counseled against it.
+Testament to the Analects of Confucius, mankind has been counseled against it.

-That she and her fellow Y generation friends have little
+That she and her fellow Y generation friends

-dawn of human history, in mini-cycles (the 1920’s, 1960’s) as well as in
+itself since the dawn of human history, in mini-cycles (the 1920’s, 1960’s) as

-the 1860’s).
-The pressures of an
+trend since the 1860’s).
+The pressures

-enhance the prospects for survival.
+do not enhance the prospects for survival.

 This leads to the development of work ethics and norms of restraint that

 make it possible to grow a more prosperous society.
-The rise of a prosperous society in turn begins to free people to
+The rise of a prosperous society in turn

-pursue pleasures, sporadically and even ennobling at first; but, eventually to
+begins to free people to pursue pleasures, sporadically and even ennobling at

-indulge in them in excess, as they no longer see the importance of the norms
+first; but, eventually to indulge in them in excess, as they no longer see the

-and values that gave rise to their prosperity in the first place.
-We see this same phenomenon on a smaller,
+importance of the norms and values that gave rise to their prosperity in the

-a financial empire, and his playboy son.
+poverty to build a financial empire, and his playboy son.
+Not everyone is affected this way by

-be, hence the naming of such unrestrained behavior as “common” or “vulgar”
+prosperity, but most humans seem to be, hence the naming of such unrestrained

-(which also means “common”).
-It is also
+behavior as “common” or “vulgar” (which also means “common”).
+It is also why in many languages including

-why in many languages including English, such behavior is associated with words
+English, such behavior is associated with words meaning “decay.”

 This is not a defense of every established norm.
 There is a difference between a reform of social norms or the forgiveness of an occasional indiscretion, and the total abandonment of those norms.

-The Internet may facilitate thoughtless communication, but
+The Internet may facilitate thoughtless

-eventually you come to know the person you are talking to.
-Some blame the Internet for the explosion of
+communication, but eventually you come to know the person you are talking

-pedophile predation.
-But, as shown on a
+explosion of pedophile predation.
+But,

-recent sting broadcast by ABC, the real problem is men who care not about the
+as shown on a recent sting broadcast by ABC, the real problem is men who care

-human person.
-In other words, they do
+prey: another human person.
+In other

-not value their personal dignity in relationship to that person.
+words, they do not value their personal dignity in relationship to that person.

-There is not much point here in explaining the value of personal
+There is not much point here in explaining

-engrained in one’s makeup as an adult, decent, civilized human being, little
+value is not already engrained in one’s makeup as an adult, decent, civilized

-can be said to change that – and, the effort would take volumes.
-But, let me say this: It has to do with the recognition of the
+volumes.
+But, let us say this: It has to do with the recognition of the

 value of others; that their opinions of you matter because they matter as